matolks/the-library-of-vincandria/README.md

 ## Verified state (multivariable-calculus)

+Production rerun rollout note, 2026-06-02: Agent 3 context-fingerprint backfill was applied, then MVC was reconciled to the post-extractor 19-topic state after the no-op rehearsal surfaced `mvc-level-curves`.
+The mapper state was synced explicitly, stale Agent 3 topics were regenerated under the final mapper context, and the classifier now reports all 19 topics as `already_current`.
+The saved no-op orchestrator report is `scratch/rerun_rollout/mvc_noop_report.json`; `pipeline.rerun_canary noop --require-enricher-skipped` passes against it.

 - 16 local source files, 94 original local chunks
 - 18 topics extracted, all linked to `math-foundations`
 - Slugs stable across re-runs (anchored via prior-extraction lookup)